 “Historically, the Métis sash was used almost like a weightlifting belt during the fur trade,” Huguenin explained in a recent in to the Canadian Press.
 “I thought, ‘wouldn’t it be cool if we had some modern version of the sash that was intended for people actually doing training?’

-On campus, Mitch works alongside the First Peoples House of Learning, the Chanie Wenjack School of Indigenous Studies, and other Trent departments to incorporate Métis heritage and knowledge sharing on campus and into academic programming.
+On campus, Mitch works alongside the First Peoples House of Learning, the Chanie Wenjack School for Indigenous Studies, and other Trent departments to incorporate Métis heritage and knowledge sharing on campus and into academic programming.

 “There are displays of Métis culture on campus, such as the Infinity Flag in the Gathering Space and Ceinture Fléché (arrow sash) displayed in the Cedar Room in Bata Library,” adds Mitch.
 “I am excited to see an increase in Métis representation on campus through the work Trent is doing in collaboration with the local Métis Councils.
 It is the beginning of a greater process that will hopefully unfold over many years.”